apache/inlong-website/docs/development/extension_sort/custom_flink_metrics.md

 ### 5. Add the New Metric Output in the `toString` Method

-To facilitate debugging and monitoring, include the custom metric output in the `toString` method:
+To facilitate debugging, monitoring and ensure the completeness of code, include the custom metric output in the `toString` method:

 ```java
 @Override